 Over the last decade, particularly in 2015, a major shift in BC's prawn and shrimp trading partners occurred.
 Historically, Japan was one of the largest export markets for BC prawn and shrimp.
-For example, in 2011 and 2012, 69% of prawn and shrimp exports were bound to Japan.
-As the decade progressed, exports to the Japanese market declined, hitting a decade-low of 12% in 2015 before slightly recovering to 25% in 2020.
+For example, in 2011 and 2012, 69% of prawn and shrimp exports by quantity were bound to Japan.
+As the decade progressed, exports to the Japanese market declined, hitting a decade-low of 12% in 2015 before slightly recovering to 33% in 2019.
+However, exports to Japan have declined once again in the last two years, hitting another low of 12% in 2021.
 Meanwhile, between 2014 and 2015, export volume of shrimp and prawns to the United States of America (USA) increased more than ten-fold, while exports to China nearly doubled during the same period.
-Exports to China have seen enormous growth in the past decade; in 2012, only 5% of export volume went to China, compared to nearly half in 2020.
-China is now the largest export market of prawn and shrimp, followed by the Japanese market and the USA (25% and 16% respectively in 2020).
+Exports to China have seen enormous growth in the past decade; in 2012, only 5% of export volume went to China, compared to nearly 60% in 2021.
+China is now the largest export market of prawn and shrimp, followed by the USA and Japanese market (18% and 12% respectively in 2021).